Mikindani, Kenya: Education and Religion

-Education has vast grown with currently present with several nursery and pre- schools, three government primary schools in the area Amani, Mikindani and Kwashee, several private owned schools like the St.Kevin Hill Schools, Golden Key School, Nazarene Nursery & Primary School, one secondary school i.e., Kajembe High School and two technical training centers: Islamic Teachers Training College and the Mikindani Youth Polytechnic.
+Since devolution, education has been given higher priority in the region.
+It has several preparatory schools, three government primary schools i.e. Amani, Mikindani and Kwashee, several private owned schools like the St.Kevin Hill Schools, Golden Key School, Nazarene Nursery & Primary School, one secondary school i.e., Kajembe High School and two technical training centers: Islamic Teachers Training College and the Mikindani Youth Polytechnic.

-Being a cosmopolitan estate, there lives people of different language backgrounds presently but the majority being the Swahili.
+Being a cosmopolitan estate, it is home to people of different ethnicity, with majority being the Swahili.
 This has seen growth in religion amongst the many faithfuls who dwell in the estate.
 There are utmost six mosques, one catholic church St. Mathias Mulumba Catholic Church, St Mark's Anglican church, the Jehovah's witnesses Hall, PCEA Mikindani Church, Deliverance Church Mikindani and several more Pentecostal churches.
 Boasting of a vast population due to suburban growth, the estate has also center location for Hope World Wide Kenya and several children's home like the Baobab Family Children's Home and Grandsons of Abraham Rescue Centre.